Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

 # Programmer's guide to Python (Work in Progress).
-What is this: Is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
+**What is this:** Is meant for a programmer who's already familiar with other langauges such as c/c++/Java and wants to learn python but fast.
 The goal is to take you through enough python, to check almost all boxes requirements of python while saving you tons of time.
 The one who have taken python course from somewhere else can also use this as to solidfy their learning.
 But ofcourse you should practice on your own.
 I would suggest typing & running your own programs and maintain your own notes.

-What's not this: Somewhat not beginer friendly, some concepts I consider are better explained on the internet already so have been left off.
-But I believe sodifying the fundamentals is the way to learn things better at first place, so I have tried to explain much of the concepts here in a simplest possible manner.
+**What's not this:** Somewhat not beginer friendly, some concepts I consider are better explained on the internet already so have been left off.
+But I believe sodifying the fundamentals is the way to learn things better at first place, so I have tried to explain much of the concepts here in a simplest possible manner.</br>

+**Index**
+1. Basics
+2. Data Types
+3. Flow Control
+4. Data structures
+5. Function, Class and Object
+6. OOP Concepts

-## Fundamentals
+## Basics
 Everything in python is an Object.
 A object has its own attributes and properties.

-## Basics
 * Literals: Are raw data given to variable, litrals are constant fix values eg integer 4, there is no other value replacement for int 4, so its a integer literal.
 * Operands/Variable: Are objects that hold values, it has its unique user-defined name, say eg. my_int, some_var, my_string12, my_list.
 * Keywords: Are reserved words which are defined inside python, so they can't be used as operands, say eg. if,else,for,while,is,as,or,not,and.
 * Operators: Are used to perform operations on operands. say eg. +,-,/,\*,is,in,=,!,<,>,not,and,or.
 * Data Types: Are used to define the type of data a variable holds.
 Below are Data types in python.

+## Data Types

 ### Numeric:
 * Three Numeric Types: